opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 For all these reasons, we've created an API enabling users with the theme API key to locally write their style rules using all the tools they want, and to just push the resulting CSS code to the platform.
-We've packaged a client to this API along with common tools (less preprocessor and autoprefixer) in the `OpenDataSoft Portal Development Kit <https://github.com/opendatasoft/ods-portal-devkit>`_.
+We've packaged a client to this API along with common tools (less preprocessor and autoprefixer) in the `Opendatasoft Portal Development Kit <https://github.com/opendatasoft/ods-portal-devkit>`_.

 This ODS Portal DevKit is an open source project distributed for free on Github, feel free to download it and taylor it to your development workflow.